top of page

 watercolor on ivory, gilt metal c.
 1800-1830

-They were a discreet way to show admiration, love, or lust and were commissioned as gifts; only an intimate acquaintance—a lover, spouse, or family member—would recognize it.
-Lover’s eyes made it possible to publicly display affection while concealing the identity of the lover.
+Eye miniatures were a discreet way to show admiration, love, or lust.
+These were gifts only an intimate acquaintance—a lover, spouse, or family member—would recognize it.
+Lover’s eyes made it possible to display affection while concealing the identity of the lover.

 In this era, looks were more easily exchanged than words because of the social rules that limited the public interactions between men and women.